seagrasses text index | photo index

 Needle seagrass is found throughout tropical Indo-West Pacific.
 It grows well in areas with high disturbance and plays a key role in stabilising the sediments with its mat of rhizomes and fibrous roots.

 Features: Needle seagrass is common on all our shores, especially on the edges of the sand bars towards the low water mark.
 The leaves may be short to very long.
 The leaves have three parallel veins which can be quite distinct.
 In most, the central mid-rib vein is quite prominent.
 The leaves emerge from thin rhizomes (underground stems) which have fine roots.
-Halodule uninervis has narrow leaves up to 15cm long and 3.5mm wide.
+Halodule uninervis has narrow leaves (0.1-0.3cm), 3-15cm long.
 These have a tip with two or three points.
+Sometimes those with broad leaves (1cm) are seen.
 Halodule pinifolia is said to be differentiated from H. uninervis by a single blunt rounded end, but a single rhizome may have leaves with one, two or three points.
 This confusion suggests the two are not actually separate species.

 Sometimes confused with other ribbon-like seagrasses.
 Here's more on how to tell apart ribbon-like seagrasses.